-Due to the international scope of our operations and the fact that a substantial majority of our cash is currently denominated in U.S. Dollars, fluctuations in exchange rates, particularly between the Danish Kroner, British Pound and the Euro, may adversely affect us.
-Although we are based in Denmark, we have sourced research and development, manufacturing, consulting and other services from several countries.
-Further, potential future revenue may be derived from abroad, particularly from the U.S. As a result, our business may be affected by fluctuations in foreign exchange rates between the Danish Kroner, the U.S. Dollar, British Pound, the Euro or other currencies, which may also have a significant impact on our reported results of operations and cash flows from period to period.
-For example, in the years ended December 31, 2017, 2016 and 2015, we recognized foreign exchange (losses) gains of (\$241,000), \$598,000 and \$11.9 million respectively.
-While the we benefited from changes in foreign exchange rates in 2016 and 2015, it is possible that the foreign exchange losses we experienced in 2017 could reoccur.
+Due to the international scope of our operations and the fact that a substantial amount of our cash is currently denominated in U.S. Dollars and Euros, fluctuations in exchange rates, particularly between the Danish Kroner, the Euro, British Pound and the U.S. Dollar, may adversely affect us.
+Although we are based in Denmark, we have sourced many services from several countries outside Denmark where the transactions are settled in currencies that are not the Danish Kroner.
+Further, potential future revenue may be derived from abroad.
+As a result, our business is affected by fluctuations in foreign exchange rates between the Danish Kroner, the Euro, British Pound, the U.S. Dollar or other currencies, and the effects could have a significant impact on our reported results of operations and cash flows from period to period.
+For example, in the years ended December 31, 2018, 2017 and 2016, we recognized foreign exchange gains (losses) of \$2.7 million, (\$241,000) and \$598,000 respectively.
+While the we benefited from changes in foreign exchange rates in 2018 and 2016, it is possible that the foreign exchange losses we experienced in 2017 could reoccur.
 Any reoccurrences of foreign exchange losses would negatively affect the Group and the effect could be material.
 Currently, we do not have any exchange rate hedging arrangements in place and do not currently have plans to implement any hedging arrangements.
+Losses incurred by the Company, including those caused by foreign exchange, could have a negative effect on the trading price of the ADSs.

-Developments relating to Biogen, Tecfidera[®], our competitors or their products could materially and adversely affect our business, results of operations, business prospects and the market price of our ADSs.
+Developments relating to Biogen, Tecfidera®, our competitors or their products could materially and adversely affect our business, results of operations, business prospects and the market price of our ADSs.

 In the event that our competitors or others in the pharmaceutical industry, including Biogen, experience developments relating to their business, products or product candidates, our business, results of operations, business prospects and the market price of our ADSs could suffer.
-In particular, if we are eligible to receive royalties on sales of Tecfidera[®], our future success will depend on the continued market acceptance of Tecfidera[®] and adverse events, or the perception of adverse events, relating to Biogen or Tecfidera[®] would have material adverse effects on us.
-For example, on July 24, 2015, Biogen announced that it was revising its previous annual financial guidance for 2015 with respect to its expected revenue growth in 2015 compared to 2014 from a range of 14%-16% to a range of 6%-8%, based largely on revised expectations for the growth of Tecfidera[®], including moderated patient growth in the U.S. market, lower-than-anticipated reimbursement rates in Europe and lower pricing in Germany.
+In particular, if we are eligible to receive royalties on sales of Tecfidera®, our future success will depend on the continued market acceptance of Tecfidera® and adverse events, or the perception of adverse events, relating to Biogen or Tecfidera® would have material adverse effects on us.
+For example, on July 24, 2015, Biogen announced that it was revising its previous annual financial guidance for 2015 with respect to its expected revenue growth in 2015 compared to 2014 from a range of 14%-16% to a range of 6%-8%, based largely on revised expectations for the growth of Tecfidera®, including moderated patient growth in the U.S. market, lower-than-anticipated reimbursement rates in Europe and lower pricing in Germany.
 The day of Biogen's announcement, the price of our ADSs dropped by approximately 18%.
 As a result of entering into the License Agreement, we expect that the market price of our ADSs will become more significantly affected by announcements made by Biogen, over which we have no control.
-Additionally, cases of PML have been reported in patients being treated with Tecfidera[®], which could raise safety concerns and harm the market profile of DMF-containing treatments for MS, including Tecfidera[®] or another DMF Formulation that Biogen, the Company or any assignee of our U.S. co-exclusive license may develop.
+Additionally, cases of progressive multifocal leukoencephalopathy have been reported in patients being treated with Tecfidera®, which could raise safety concerns and harm the market profile of DMF-containing treatments for MS, including Tecfidera®.
 Similarly, developments relating to other competitors of Biogen and their products could have significant adverse effects on our business prospects and the market price of our ADSs.
 For example, competitors may offer their products at reduced prices or with discounts or rebates that increase pricing pressure with respect to therapies for the treatment of MS.